Iron-Stag-Games/Lync/README.md

 ### Cons
 - Currently unable to use Terrain in an offline RBXL build.
 - Currently unable to convert RBXL to a Lync project.
+- Not possible to serve multiple projects simultaneously.
 - Lack of documentation.